tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 One overriding commonality with API documentation is that they share a common structure, particularly with the reference documentation around the endpoints.
 In an earlier section, we explored the common sections in [endpoint documentation](docendpoints.html).
 The [non-reference topics](docnonref.html) also share similar topics, which I touched upon earlier as well.

 From a tool perspective, if you have common sections to cover with each endpoint, it makes sense to formalize a template to accommodate the publishing of that content.
-The template can provide consistency, automate publishing and style, and allow you to more easily change the design without manually reformatting each section.
-Without a template, you could just remember to add the exact same sections on each page, but this requires more effort to be consistent.
+The template can provide consistency, automate publishing and styles, and allow you to more easily change the design without manually reformatting each section.
+(Without a template, you could just remember to add the exact same sections on each page, but this requires more effort to be consistent.)
 With a template, you can insert various values (descriptions, methods, parameters, etc.) into a highly stylized output, complete with div tags and other style classes.

 Different authoring tools have different ways of processing templates.
-In Jekyll, a static site generator, you can create values in a YAML file and loop through them using Liquid to access the values.
+In [Jekyll](pubapis_jekyll.html), a static site generator, you can create values in a [YAML file](pubapis_yaml.html) and loop through them using Liquid to access the values.

 Here's how you might go about it.
 In the frontmatter of a page, you could list out the key value pairs for each section.

 ```
 resource_name: surfreport